openfun/marsha/docs/peertube-runner.md

 #### Transcode ended

-Once the transcode ended, the `django-peertube-runner-connector` will call the `TRANSCODING_VIDEO_IS_PUBLISHED_CALLBACK_PATH` function that will update the video object.
+Once the transcode ended, the `django-peertube-runner-connector` will call the `TRANSCODING_ENDED_CALLBACK_PATH` function that will update the video object.

 ## Dev environment